 West Highland White Terrier Parents

 A lot of people are interested in the family history of their Westie puppy.
 There were pictures of puppy's parents, past parents, grandparents and even great grandparents, some even 4 to 6 generations back on the original website.
-I am very slowly trying to find the old photos and ad them here.
+I am very slowly trying to find the old photos and add them back on here.
+I must say the slide show take a long time so wondering if I should separate out grandparents from current parents.
+But some are both grandparents and current parents.

 Some dogs on the page are even future parents!
-We even have a couple here who didnt make the cut.
+We even have a couple here who didnt make the cut as cute as they are we have really high standards.

 CHIC, (Canine Health Information Center) means they have had all the recommended health testing done by the appropriate specialist, recommended for their breed.

 In Westies the recommended tests are: eyes, patellas and hips.
-OFA (Orthopedic Foundation Association) for hips and CERF (Canine Eye Registration Foundation), or OFA for eyes are approved board certified specialist's.
+OFA (Orthopedic Foundation Association) for hips and CERF (Canine Eye Registration Foundation), or OFA, for eyes.
+Must be board certified specialist's for either.
 Patellas are examined by a general veterinarian, but to be OFA certified the veterinarian fills out the form and mails it to OFA who then issues the certificate.
+For hops the general veterinarian does the x-ray of the hips, but it must then be mailed to OFA for 3 veterinarians to review and give a rating and certification.

 A few past and present parents!
 To many photos to post taken over the last 25 plus years!
 Some are with people who have adopted them when they were retired.
 I need to get photos of them in their new homes with professional hair cuts.
 We have super adorable Westies, even if my hair trimming job doesn't do them justice!